B-MASTER: Scalable Bayesian Multivariate Regression for Master Predictor Discovery in Colorectal Cancer Microbiome-Metabolite Profiles: Master Predictors in CRC Microbiome-Metabolome Analysis

 To provide an interpretable measure of how influence is distributed across metabolites, we introduce a \emph{Fractional Influence Score (FIS)} for each microbial genus identified by B-MASTER.
 For any metabolite outcome $Y_q$, suppose it is influenced by $h_q$ genera (as determined by the B-MASTER selection step).
 Instead of attributing a full unit of influence to every selected genus, we allocate equal shares: each contributing genus receives a score of $1/h_q$.
 Summing these fractional contributions across all metabolites yields the overall score for a genus,

 where $\mathcal{I}_q$ is the set of influencing genera for metabolite $q$.
 Because $h_q$ appears in the denominator, this score naturally distinguishes genera that uniquely regulate a metabolite from those that appear only as part of larger sets of co-predictors.
+Posterior uncertainty for selected genus--metabolite associations is summarized through credible-interval-based selection and Bayesian posterior $p$-values, with additional FIS sensitivity summaries reported in Supplement Section~S5.2.
+Specifically, the Bayesian posterior $p$-value is computed as $2\min(\hat p^+,\hat p^-)$, where $\hat p^+$ and $\hat p^-$ denote the posterior proportions of samples greater than zero and less than or equal to zero, respectively; details are provided in Supplement Section~S3.1.